 If pre-eclampsia is moderate or your home setting is not restful, the doctor may admit you to the hospital.
 This may mean:

-If you have had pre-eclampsia in the past, ask your doctor whether you should take aspirin.
-It has been shown to prevent this health problem in women who are at risk.
+If you have had pre-eclampsia in the past, ask your doctor whether you should take aspirin or a calcium supplement.
+These may help prevent this health problem in women who are at risk.

 The American Congress of Obstetricians and Gynecologists